How to Co Sleep with an Infant and Actually Wake Up Well-Rested

 With bedside co-sleepers, baby is always within reach.

-That means you’ll be easily able to give baby what they need without taking long walks across the room (because trust us—those extra steps add up fast!) and without moving from the comfortable space of your bed to find a space to set up and breastfeed baby elsewhere.
+That means you’ll be easily able to give baby what they need without taking long walks across the room.
+(Because trust us—those extra steps add up fast!)
+And without moving from the comfortable space of your own bed to find a space to breastfeed baby elsewhere.

 Which is good news!
 Because the less disrupted your sleep feels, the easier it will be to fall right back into dreamland.

-2. Bedside co-sleepers help you quickly care for every concern while co-sleeping with infant (without sacrificing comfort!)
+2. Bedside co-sleepers help you quickly care for every concern while co-sleeping with an infant

 Hunger isn’t the only reason your baby might cry during the night.

 Being within arm’s reach of your baby helps you quickly — and easily! — take stock of what baby needs.
-In fact, you won’t even need to leave the comfort of the covers when caring for baby’s cries.
+In fact, you won’t even have to leave the comfort of the covers when caring for baby’s cries.
 Which won’t just help you get more shut-eye during the night.
-It will also help your body’s regulate.
+It will also help your body’s regulate in a healthy way.

 3. Bedside co-sleepers make it easier to co-sleep with twins and multiples